sunpy/sunpy/doc/source/guide/roi.rst

 Region of Interest
 ==================

-An region of interest (ROI) is a ...
+An region of interest (ROI) is an object that contains some basic information about a particular time range in the form of string descriptors.
+For example, an ROI might denote an interval of troublesome instrument data, such as an encounter with the South Antarctic Anomaly (SAA).

 1. Creating an ROI
 ------------------